Matt Groat: St. George Illawarra Dragons

 In September 2013, it was announced that Groat had signed with the Dragons for at least one season.
 He failed to make any first-grade appearances for the club, and a year later signed with Salford.

 Doncaster

 On 16 April 2015, Groat signed for English side Doncaster.
+Total Rugby League reported that the 23-year-old prop arrived “with a high pedigree”, having played 17 NRL games for the Wests Tigers and spending the previous year with St George Illawarra.

 Dewsbury

 On 29 January 2016, Groat was released by Doncaster and signed with Dewsbury.
+He featured regularly in the front row, making 24 league appearances and scoring one try.

 Central Queensland

 In 2017, Groat returned to Australia and signed with Queensland Cup side the Central Queensland Capras.
 On 16 January 2018, Groat was released by Central Queensland and signed with the Easts Tigers.

 Easts Tigers

-Groat made a total of 8 appearances for Easts in his first season at the club scoring no tries.
+Groat made a total of eight appearances for Easts (now Brisbane Tigers) in his first season at the club scoring no tries.

+Wynnum Manly

+In the 2019 Queensland Cup, Groat played for Wynnum Manly Seagulls where he made 15 appearances.

+Souths Logan

+In the 2020 Queensland Cup, Groat played for Souths Logan Magpies making one appearance.

 Personal life

 Groat has studied a Certificate 4 in Fitness.